List of diagnoses characterized as pseudoscience

-There are many proposed diseases and diagnoses that are rejected by mainstream medical consensus and are associated with pseudoscience.
+Many proposed diseases and diagnoses are rejected by mainstream medical consensus and are associated with pseudoscience due to a lack of scientific evidence for their existence, proposed mechanism or action, or manifestation that cannot be explained by something else.

 Definition

 Pseudoscientific diseases are not defined using objective criteria.
 Such diseases cannot achieve, and perhaps do not seek, medical recognition.
-Physics Professor Roy Coker claims that pseudoscience rejects empirical methodology.
+Pseudoscience rejects empirical methodology.

 Other conditions may be rejected or contested by orthodox medicine, but are not necessarily associated with pseudoscience.
 Diagnostic criteria for some of these conditions may be vague, over-inclusive, or otherwise ill-defined.
-Although the evidence for the disease may be contested or lacking, however, the justification for these diagnoses is nevertheless empirical and therefore amenable to scientific investigation, at least in theory.
+Although the evidence for the disease may be contested or lacking, the justification for these diagnoses is nevertheless empirical and therefore amenable to scientific investigation, at least in theory.

 In some cases, patients are exhibiting genuine signs and symptoms but the explanation or diagnosis for their distress is disputed or inaccurate.

 Examples of conditions that are not necessarily pseudoscientific include: